Poorna-Gottimukkula1/docs/cosa-kola.md

 - Ensure `podman` is installed
 - Access to `quay.io` to pull the COSA container image
-- Ref DOC https://coreos.github.io/coreos-assembler/building-fcos/ for more details.
+- Ref this Doc https://coreos.github.io/coreos-assembler/building-fcos/ for more details.
 ---

 ## Setup COSA Environment